Anchorage restaurants, already beleaguered, making drastic changes to deal with omicron

 “It’s going to take conservatively 65 people to run that.
 And if I’m already 15 people short in Midtown last summer?
 I mean, I could not get people to work,” Burnett said.
 “We had people working double shifts, seven days a week.”

 Burnett has cut operation hours at the Midtown location too.
-The rapidly growing COVID-19 case counts in Anchorage just add to the staffing concerns, he said.
+The rapidly growing COVID case counts in Anchorage just add to the staffing concerns, he said.

 “If somebody gets a sniffle, we send them home for a week, because we don’t want to take any chances of us getting to where we have a bunch of people with COVID,” Burnett said.

-Lewis said as the waves of COVID-19 ebb and flow, so does the impact on his businesses, with some experiencing drastic reductions in customers as people choose to stay home rather than go out to eat.
+Lewis said as the waves of COVID ebb and flow, so does the impact on his businesses, with some experiencing drastic reductions in customers as people choose to stay home rather than go out to eat.

 “Restaurants are not out of the woods yet, by any means,” Lewis said.